waimea-igdaikee/200-dtd-assessment/design.md

-# The Design of a Database-Linked Website for NCEA Level 2
+# Design of a Database-Linked Website for NCEA Level 2

 Project Name: **Life Coaching Website**